mjordan/islandora_solution_pack_remote_resource/README.md

 The main general use case for this solution pack is to allow an Islandora instance to allow discovery of content hosted elsewhere.
 A common strategy for getting content from other sites is via OAI-PMH harvests.
 However, the data used to create remote resource objects need not be from OAI-PMH feeds.
 Objects managed by this solution pack can be added manually, if desired, or data prepared for batch ingest via a variety of means.
 Some specific use cases include:

-* you have an IR (not Islandora) and a general repository (Islandora), and you want to make both searchable in the same place
+* you have a general repository (Islandora) and an IR (not Islandora), you want to make both searchable in the same place
 * you have a general repository (Islandora), but you have some small specialized collections that don't fit into Islandora easily or that you don't have the resources to migrate
 * you want to create curated Islandora collections that include content from a variety of platforms